ivanpaulovich/dotnet-new-caju/readme.md

 ## The Architecture Styles

-We prevent our software to be coupled from technology details like User Interface, Data Access frameworks or Web Servers.
+We prevent our software to be coupled from technology details like User Interface, Data Access frameworks, Service Bus or Web Servers.
 And there are some concepts that guided us:

 * Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
 * The SOLID principles are all over the the solution.
 * The software implementation is agnostic from technology, framework, or database.
-The result is focus on the  use cases with input/output ports. |
+The result is focus on the  use cases with input/output ports.
 * Designed around the Business Domain, having Continous Delivery and Independent Deployment.

 ## Sample applications